Qengineering/Real-ESRGAN-ncnn-Raspberry-Pi-4/README.md

 ## Running the app.
 To run the application, load the ESRGAN.cbp project file into Code::Blocks.
 More information?
 Follow the instructions at [Hands-On](https://qengineering.eu/deep-learning-examples-on-raspberry-32-64-os.html#HandsOn).<br/><br/>
 Large images can take a VERY long time to process.
-The photos of the flat and garden took more than 10 minutes.<br/><br/>
+The photos of the flat and garden took more than 10 minutes on an overclocked Pi.<br/><br/>
 For best results, do not use jpeg compressed images.
 Strong jpeg compression generates typical artefacts to which the super-resolution algorithm does not respond well.<br/><br/>
 ![output image]( https://qengineering.eu/github/ESRGAN_garden.webp )